oddbird/oddleventy/content/learn/courses/anchor-positioning.md

   - title: Privacy matters to us
     text: We won’t share your email address
     icon: icons/eye-crossed
-  - title: Easily upgrade for more free tips & tricks
+  - title: Easily opt-in for more free tips & tricks
     text: After the course, choose to receive updates from OddBird
     icon: icons/tools
 summary: |